 Swedish Sheet-Metal House

 The brainchild of Tham & Videgård Arkitekter , this vacation home on the outer Stockholm archipelago has a soaring roof and a black metal-clad exterior.
-The metal was used in various widths to add interest and accommodate the windows and three sliding glass doors that open to the outdoors.
-As with most black houses, the exterior is a direct contrast to the light wood used inside to create an airy and open feeling.
+The metal is in various widths to add interest and accommodate the windows as well as three sliding glass doors that open to the outdoors.
+However, as with most black houses, the exterior is a direct contrast to the light wood used inside to create an airy and open feeling.

 Modern Hillside Marvel